Are you struggling to get going and stop being lazy?

 My point is from those questions above, write out the answers and if you can get a lesson from it, start using it.
 Experiment boldly, it’s your life after all.

 From there, I made adjustments to my plans.
 I went from setting monthly goals to weekly goals.
-I started to share my goals less with the internet and talked to only a few people about them.
+As I progressed, I started to share my goals less with the internet and talked to only a few people about them.
 I asked myself why I’m setting these specific goals.

 All the changes I made stemmed from the experiences I had and what I learned from them over the past few years.